iLuJack/rag-llm-demo/readme.md

 - `document_loader.py` - Loads and processes text documents
 - `embedding_store.py` - Creates and manages vector embeddings for document chunks
 - `ollama_rag_chatbot.py` - Main chatbot implementation using Ollama and RAG
+- `app.py` - Streamlit web interface for the chatbot
 - `data/` - Directory containing demo text documents (民法、刑法、公司法原文)
 - `.env` - Environment file for API keys or tokens (not included in repo)

+## Component Overview

+The project is organized into three main components:

+1. **RAG (Retrieval-Augmented Generation) Component**:
+   - `document_loader.py` - Handles loading text documents and splitting them into manageable chunks
+   - `embedding_store.py` - Converts text chunks into vector embeddings and creates a searchable database

+2. **LLM (Large Language Model) Component**:
+   - `ollama_rag_chatbot.py` - Implements the core chatbot functionality, connecting the RAG system with the Ollama LLM

+3. **User Interface Component**:
+   - `app.py` - Provides a web-based interface using Streamlit, allowing users to interact with the chatbot

+This modular design allows each component to be developed, tested, and improved independently.

 ## Generated Files and Outputs